The Legend of Suriyothai: Critical reception

 In his review of The Legend of Suriyothai in technohistory.com, Steve Sanderson states "The film's celebration of female power is initially refreshing, suggesting some nascent feminist impulse."

 When she marries Prince Tien to keep peace she remains loyal to the man she likes but does not love and remains independent.
 According to The New York Times' review, this sacrifice is act of placing patriotic duty and family loyalty over her own feelings.

 On Rotten Tomatoes the film has an approval rating of 51% based on reviews from 61 critics.
 On Metacritic the film has a score of 58% based on reviews from 21 critics.

 Box office

 The film was the highest-grossing film of all-time in Thailand with a reported gross of $14 million, three-times as much as Titanic.
 It was number one at the Thai box office for five weeks.
 The film grossed $458,564 in the United States and Canada.

+Sequels

+A follow-up film focusing on King Naresuan, the grandson of Queen Suriyothai, titled The Legend of King Naresuan, was released in 2007 as a continuation of the historical narrative introduced in The Legend of Suriyothai.
+The project expanded into a multi-part epic depicting the major events throughout Naresuan's life.